Science Learning Hub logo

 New Zealand has an outstanding international reputation as a rich source of high-quality, efficiently produced, safe foods and beverages.
 As consumers in Asia and around the world increasingly seek foods with proven health benefits, New Zealand’s advantages and national capability make it a natural leader.

-The High-Value Nutrition National Science Challenge harnesses New Zealand’s world-class scientific expertise to create knowledge that will deliver a competitive advantage to New Zealand’s food and beverage exports.
+During it's ten-year mission, the High-Value Nutrition National Science Challenge harnessed New Zealand’s world-class scientific expertise to create knowledge to deliver a competitive advantage to New Zealand’s food and beverage exports.
+The Challenge closed in June 2024.

 Rights: Ministry of Business, Innovation and Employment (MBIE)

 Globally, more than 1.5 billion adults are classified as overweight or obese.
-The High-Value Nutrition National Science Challenge estimates the worldwide diabetes market will be worth $45 billion by 2020.
-It expects that food products with credible evidence for blood sugar control will be in demand.
+The High-Value Nutrition National Science Challenge estimated the worldwide diabetes market will be worth $45 billion by 2020.
+It expected that food products with credible evidence for blood sugar control will be in demand.

 Research goals and collaboration